Who Does Simone Kill In Why Women Kill

 4. Prioritize Self-Care: During this difficult time, it's more important than ever to prioritize self-care.
 Make sure you're getting enough sleep, eating healthy foods, and exercising regularly.
 Engage in activities that bring you joy and help you relax.
 Taking care of your physical and emotional well-being will help you cope with the stress and trauma of infidelity.
 Self-care is not selfish; it's essential for maintaining your mental and physical health.

-5. Set Boundaries: Regardless of whether you decide to stay in the relationship or leave, it's important to set clear boundaries.
+5. Set Boundaries: Regardless of whether you decide to stay in the relationship or leave, don't forget to set clear boundaries.
 Communicate your needs and expectations to your partner (or former partner) and be prepared to enforce those boundaries.
 Setting boundaries is a way of protecting yourself and ensuring that your needs are met.
 Boundaries can relate to communication, physical contact, finances, or any other aspect of the relationship.

 6. Focus on Your Future: Infidelity can be a turning point in your life.
 It can be an opportunity to reassess your priorities and to create a future that is more aligned with your values.
 Whether you choose to stay in the relationship or leave, focus on building a life that is fulfilling and meaningful.
 This may involve pursuing new hobbies, reconnecting with old friends, or making changes to your career.
 Remember that you have the power to create your own happiness.